 The earliest signal corresponds to slightly more than one quarter period (>4 ns for a 23 Gauss field).
 A second pulse signal from photoelectrons produced on the ceiling arrives at about half a period.
-A third pulse from secondary electrons produced by photoelectrons on the ceiling arrives after about 3/4 period.
+A third pulse from secondary electrons produced by photoelectrons on the ceiling arrives after about /4 period.
 This late pulse is caused by photoelectrons that hit the ceiling, producing secondaries which curl up into the button after traveling an additional semi-circle.

 The production location and angle of signalproducing photoelectrons depend on their kinetic energy, but the arrival times which determine the signal time structure depend only weakly on the energy.
-Model development for SPU measurements of cloud buildup in a solenoidal magnetic field Work with Cornell undergrad Jared Ginsberg

-ECLOUD model of SPU signal development in a rectangular vacuum chamber B=23 G: 1⁄4 period is 4 ns
+in a rectangular vacuum chamber B=23 G: 1/4 period is 4 ns